petromatviichuk/petromatviichuk.github.io/_posts/2016-06-10-convert-pem-cerificates-to-jks-keystore.markdown

 * **mystrongexportpass** - keystore password (**keystorePass** SSL connector attribute in tomcat configuration)

-If you'd like to check content of keystore, you can see following command:
+If you'd like to check content of keystore, you can run following command:

 {% highlight shell %}
 pmatv@work-pro:~$ keytool -list -keystore ca.jks -rfc